 Help I have excess waste to dispose of!
 Where can I take it?

-Residents may dispose of excess rubbish at the JFR (Jim) McGeough Resource Recovery Facility, located on the corner of Brockway Road and Lemnos Street in Shenton Park.
+Residents may dispose of excess rubbish at The West Metro Recycling Centre, located on the corner of Brockway Road and Lemnos Street in Shenton Park.

 To visit the WMRC website, click here, or if you wish to view WMRC's current waste disposal fees, click here.